RomaMalasarte/RomaMalasarte.github.io/essays/ReflectionAI.md

 I am still trying to figure out where I stand with the incorporation of AI in my day to day learning experience.
 I want it to become a valuable resource, but i don’t want to take advantage of it and lose my values in true learning.
 AI does help me apply in an efficient manner, but it does not help me retain.
 That is my observation.
 In my case, I prefer reading the documentation and looking at examples.
 The stucture of how AI, for example chatGPT allows me to skip and scroll wherever I want.
 Because it is efficient, One could be tempted to not read the documentation.

 ### IV.
 Practical Applications:
-Outside of 314, I believe that AI is something many people come across on the daily.
 Outside of 314, I use AI when I unlock my Iphone or when I am texting and my messages are autocorrected.
 I also use Maps and navigation to commute and that is another source of AI in which I incorporate in my day to day life.
 AI is helpful when it comes to collaborative efforts in working with others.

 ### V. Challenges and Opportunities:
+The birth of AI was between 1950-1956 and from then on, it has proved its capabilities for innovation.
+It embodies "Think smarter, not harder".
+AI to me is a tool and resource.
+Just like any other tool or resource, we have much to learn about it- how it works, what are its different components, and how to maximize its utilization to benefit an help ourselves.

 ### VI.
 Comparative Analysis:
+Note taking, lectures, reading textbooks, memorization,

 ### VII.
 Future Considerations:
+AI Ethics

 ### VIII.
 Conclusion: